Stephensville, Wisconsin

 Stephensville is a small unincorporated community located entirely within the town of Ellington in west-central Outagamie County, Wisconsin, United States.
 Stephensville is classified as a Class U6 Community by the USGS, being a populated place located wholly or substantially outside the boundaries of any incorporated place or CDP with a recognized authoritative common name.

-Stephensville is located 4 miles northeast of Hortonville, 7 miles northwest of Greenville, 5 miles south of Shiocton and 15 miles northwest of Appleton.
+Stephensville is located four miles northeast of Hortonville, seven miles northwest of Greenville, five miles south of Shiocton and 15 miles northwest of Appleton.

-Bear Creek passes through the community just east of its mouth with the Wolf River.
+Bear Creek passes through the community just east of where it empties into the Wolf River.

 Mail is delivered by the Hortonville post office.

 Geography

 Stephensville is located at (44.3733170, -88.5842708), and the elevation is 804 feet (245 m).

 Education

 Stephensville is located within the Hortonville Area School District.

 Transportation

 Stephensville is located on Wisconsin Highway 76.
-Outagamie County Highways S & MM also enter the community.
+Outagamie County Highways S and MM also enter the community.
 Because of its scenic nature, Outagamie County Highway MM has been classified as a Rustic Road (Route 61) from Stephensville to Hortonville.